The Africa In Me

 OVERVIEW

-AFIM is a nonprofit organization established by an inspiring woman who is from Africa.
-The organization provides food and job security for less privileged families in 4 counties in Africa.
-As one of the volunteer family, my ambition was to help AFIM grow and raise more users.
+AFIM is a nonprofit organization founded by an inspirational woman from Africa.
+The organization is dedicated to providing food and job security for families in need across four counties in Africa.
+As a UX designer my goal was to help AFIM expand and reach more people.

 As one of the AFIM team, my ambition was to make an impact and help AFIM grow in its mission.